 Ph.D. students are appointed to the title Just-Julian Scholars and are selected on the basis of academic achievement, research interest/potential, and serve as a trainee under the direction and supervision of a faculty member who has an ongoing research enterprise.
 The Just-Julian Assistantship does not involve teaching.

 Applicants must be a Ph.D. student in good academic standing with a minimum cumulative GPA of 3.4 or higher, and who are:

 - making good progress toward the degree (if a continuing student)

-- must be endorsed by the dean of the respective school or college
+- Must be endorsed by the dean of the faculty/research mentor of the respective school or college

 - must be sponsored by a faculty, research scientist, or administrator actively involved in research

 Eligible applicants must complete an application.
 The following items must accompany the application in order to be considered: